 Although scoring music for films and television is not a new phenomenon, in Ukraine there is currently no formal higher education programme for it.
 We are delighted to be working with the Oleksandr Dovzhenko National Centre (Kyiv) on the first local development programme for film composers.
-Envision Sound will take place in Kyiv from 22-26 January 2018 and will offer emerging film composers from Ukraine and other neighbouring countries (Poland, Armenia, Azerbaijan and Kazakhstan) the chance to spend a week immersed in a programme curated and led by established film composers Michael Price (UK) and Alla Zagaykevych (Ukraine).
+Envision Sound took place in Kyiv from 22-26 January 2018 and offered emerging film composers from Ukraine and other neighbouring countries (Poland, Armenia, Azerbaijan and Kazakhstan) the chance to spend a week immersed in a programme curated and led by established film composers Michael Price (UK) and Alla Zagaykevych (Ukraine).

 - Armenia Hayrapetyan Vahagn

 - Azerbaijan Asgarov Azar